AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Alternative Casting Methods.md

 ### Coven Upcasting

-Upcasting can also be done by coven casting.
+[[Reading a Spell Entry#Upcasting|Upcasting]] can also be done by coven casting.
 In order to do that, each caster must use the spell as if from the same level (so for example, of the same resonance).
 The total number of casters required to upcast is multiplied by 2 for each level above the one used to cast the spell: 2 to raise it by 1, 4 to raise it by 2, 8 to raise it by 3, etc.

 ### Coven Compound Casting

-Coven casting can also be used to cast a compound spell, in which casters of the same or different magic types can use a compound spell together to cast it.
+Coven casting can also be used to cast a [[#Compound Casting|compound spell]], in which casters of the same or different magic types can use a compound spell together to cast it.